-updated 5-16-13, All 50 States and 81 countries!
-IADR presentations, Next generation sequencing analysis with HOMIM probes, 25 peer-reviewed publications.
-The Forsyth Institute Offers High-throughput Bacterial Detection and Identification
+updated 5-12-14, All 50 States and 87 countries!
+IADR presentations, Next generation sequencing analysis with HOMIM probes, 37 peer-reviewed publications.
+High-throughput Oral Bacterial Detection and Identification

 - To determine and compare bacterial associations in oral health and disease, including different types of periodontitis, caries, gingivitis, ventilator-associated pneumonia, endodontic and odontogenic lesions, abscesses, and halitosis